Categories

 A: I’m glad you asked.
 The answer is yes!

 Women in the Bible is book one in the Bible Character Sketches Series.
 My next book in the series is Friends and Foes of Jesus.
-This will look at New Testament characters, and many of those in Women of the Bible will make a reappearance.
+This looks at New Testament characters.
+Many of those in Women of the Bible will make a reappearance.

-Plus, I have several more books planned for the Bible Character Sketches Series, such as prophets, judges, and kings and queens.
+Beyond these, I have several more books planned for the Bible Character Sketches Series, such as prophets, priests, judges, kings and queens.
 And every book will include women.

 Learn about other biblical women in Women of the Bible, available in e-book, paperback, hardcover, and audiobook.